Skip to main content

 Major Project (60 credits)

-In this unit students will curate and deliver a Screen School film/screen festival or series of events with a published catalogue.
+In this unit students will curate and deliver a series of events with a published material.
 The curated theme could, for example, be a socially engaged project with an external cultural organisation.

 This unit enables students to consolidate their knowledge about a subject of their choosing and to consider it in relation to issues of history, context and criticality, audience, community and decolonisation.

-The planning work is to curate the programme, invite speakers, and publish and distribute an accompanying catalogue with critique as well as marketing and publicity material for the programme.
+The planning work is to curate the programme, invite speakers, and publish accompanying material as well as marketing and publicity material for the programme.

 Optional Diploma between Years 2 and 3